Abbas Magongo

-Abbas Hamisi Magongo aka Zamalek was a Tanzanian-born Kenyan footballer who played for club sides Young Africans and Gor Mahia FC, and Kenya.
+Abbas Hamisi Magongo Zamalek was a Tanzanian-born Kenyan footballer who played for club sides Young Africans and Gor Mahia FC, and Kenya.

+Career

-He turned out for Gor Mahia beetween 1984 and 1991 before moving to Oman's Al-Seeb Club.
+He turned out for Gor Mahia between 1984 and 1991 before moving to Oman's Al-Seeb Club.
 He was part of the Kenyan squad that fetured in the 1990 Africa Cup of Nations.

 He died on 29 January 2001 in Malindi.